inch-worm-games/.github/README.md

 # .github
-Repository holding public info for the organization
+Repository holding standard files for the organization